"I can do all things through Christ who strengthens me"

 (you can download a copy of the Jigsaw Overview Lessons below)

 n.b.
-We will be consulting parents on the 'Changing me' topic during the spring 2 term.
+We will be consulting parents on the 'Changing me' topic during spring term 2.

 What is Jigsaw: